yarisvt/tyk-docs/tyk-docs/content/shared/tyk-gateway-features-include.md

 Tyk Technologies uses the same API Gateway for all it’s applications.
 Protecting, securing, and processing APIs for thousands of organisations and businesses around the world.
 Ideal for Open Banking, building software in the clouds as well as exposing APIs to teams, partners & consumers.

 Built from the ground up to be the fastest API gateway on the planet.
 It does not depend on a legacy proxy underneath.
 It has no 3rd party dependencies aside from Redis for distributed rate-limiting and token storage.
-Tyk Gateway can also be deployed as part of a larger Full Lifecycle API Management platform Tyk Self-Managed which also includes Management Control Plane, Dashboard GUI and Open Source Developer Portal.
+Tyk Gateway can also be deployed as part of a larger Full Lifecycle API Management platform Tyk Self-Managed which also includes Management Control Plane, Dashboard GUI and Developer Portal.

 {{< img src="/img/diagrams/gateway4.png" alt="Tyk Open Source Gateway features" >}}